Boulton's Birds - Part Six

 To return to this page use your back button.

-I do not know how long the PARROT pattern was available, but I suggest that since most examples are found with the Crown backstamp, which was phased out around 1926 to be replaced by the script backstamp, it may have only been available for about three years.
+I do not know how long the PARROT pattern was available, but I suggest that since most examples are found with the Crown backstamp, which was phased out around 1926 to be replaced by the script backstamp, it may have been available for only about three years.
 Carlton Ware's continuing success depended on a constant stream of new patterns to offer their customers.
 Consequently, older patterns and ranges would be discontinued to make way for new ones.
-This was aside from a few of the stalwart Chinoiserie patterns, some of which remained in production for more than forty years.
+This was aside from a few of the stalwart Chinoiserie patterns, one of which remained in production for more than forty years.

-Barb would like to thank the members of our companion Facebook Group, who supplied good quality images to help her replicate the borders above.
+HarveyBarb would like to thank the members of our companion Facebook Group, who supplied good quality images to help her replicate the borders above.